RU-TT-translator/RU-TT-translator/README.md

-## Translator for Russian-Tatar language pair
+## Neural Machine Translation for Russian-Tatar Language Pair

 This project focuses on fine-tuning NLLB-200-distilled-600M model for Russian-Tatar translation.